Nicholas Hare Architects

-Nicholas Hare Architects is a UK architectural practice, with a portfolio of award-winning projects.
+Nicholas Hare Architects is an RIBA chartered architectural practice based in London, with a portfolio of award-winning projects.
 These include schools, higher education, refurbishment, commercial projects, and buildings for the arts.
-Founded by Nicholas Hare in 1977, the practice is now a limited liability partnership with over 50 employees.
-The office is based in an old book-binding factory in Barnsbury Square in Islington.
+Founded by Nicholas Hare in 1977, the practice is now a limited liability partnership with over 20 employees.
+The office is based in Hoxton Square, in the London Borough of Hackney.
 Nicholas Hare Architects LLP is a member of the UK Green Building Council and achieves BREEAM Excellent rating for several of its completed buildings.